AdobeDocs/marketo.es-ES/help/marketo/product-docs/mobile-marketing/push-notifications/adding-a-new-test-device.md

    ![](assets/image2015-7-17-17-3a31-3a23.png)

-   Sin errores!
+   ¡Éxito!

    ![](assets/image2015-7-17-17-3a33-3a5.png)

-1. El estado se actualiza para mostrar cómo se agrega el dispositivo. ¡Felicidades!
+1. El estado se actualiza para mostrar cómo se agrega el dispositivo. ¡Felicitaciones!

    ![](assets/image2015-7-17-17-3a14-3a32.png)